TruscaPetre/PAIP/Everyday Logs.md

 LLMs keep everything in the working memory in the context window.
 They don't have to deal with abstraction layers.
 So maybe because they don't use those abstraction layers, they fail to solve problems that humans can.

+## Iteration 11

+#TODO How do we build and abstraction?
+What part of the content do you hide?
+How much of it do you hide?
+- We should think about first principles, taking a lot of examples, and selecting only the common part among them, and what remains are details that can be hidden by an abstraction.

+Testing is an essential part of thinking, and when ideas are tested, the goal is used to validate the test.
+If the proposal makes the solution get closer to the goal, than it "passes the test".
+IE, ***"Is this useful?"***